Tomi123007/NotesByTJR/README.md

 # NotesByTJR
-This is my simle Program to show and edit notes from your local nextcloud storage.
+This is my simle Sticky Notes Program.
+For each note in your local synced nextcloud storage it creates a sticky note on your desktop.
+Read the README file for details.